ravxen/dotfiles/README.md

 Script is not available as of now.

 You can git clone the repository and install it manually.
-Files are always the most signifanct and polished version.
+Files are always the most significant versions.

 ## Applications
 Shell: zsh + oh-my-zsh